Case #49-2021: Monitoring Inquiry – Lifebrook, LLC

 With respect to the product performance claims at issue, DSSRC noted that Lifebrook took immediate steps to contact the salesforce members responsible for the social media posts at issue and was able to remove two of the four posts that DSSRC brought to its attention.
 DSSRC determined that the action taken by Lifebrook was necessary and appropriate.
 While DSSRC acknowledged the good faith efforts of the Company to provide copies of the correspondence that it sent to the salesforce members responsible for the remaining claims at issue, it also recommended that Company heighten its efforts to effectuate the removal of the problematic social media posts including contacting the website or platform where the posts were disseminated in writing and requesting removal of the posts.

-Finally, with respect to the headline claim on a Company blog post stating that “PURONIA, an aronia juice, may be the kryptonite that could weaken the diabetic growth and begin to save lives,” DSSRC appreciated the Company’s removal the statement from the blog post.
-However, DSSRC remained concerned that the website still references the “Silent Killer” (i.e., diabetes) and determined that in the consumers could interpret the blog post as implying that the Company’s Puronia product is effective in treating diabetes.
+Finally, with respect to the headline claim on a Company blog post stating that “PURONIA, an aronia juice, may be the kryptonite that could weaken the diabetic growth and begin to save lives,” DSSRC appreciated the Company’s removal of the statement from the blog post.
+However, DSSRC remained concerned that the website still references the “Silent Killer” (i.e., diabetes) and determined that the consumers could interpret the blog post as implying that the Company’s Puronia product is effective in treating diabetes.
 Accordingly, DSSRC recommended that the Company either remove the blog post in its entirety or modify the page to not imply that Puronia may be effective in treating diabetes.

 “Lifebrook agrees with all the presented recommendations given by the DSSRC and has complied by correcting them as quickly as possible.
 Our blog post as referenced in the recommendations has been removed.
 Our IT is in the process of eliminating verbiage that you asked to be removed from our website concerning earning claims.
 We will also continue to monitor social media platforms to our best ability for improper health claims related to our products.
 While some social media posts remain online, these Lifebrook Advocates are no longer active in the company by either their own actions or through disciplinary action taken by Lifebrook to terminate that Advocate's membership with the company.